5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says: “You may not stop it.”

-“You don’t understand,” he says.
+“You don’t understand,” the Charioteer says.
 “I’ve worked hard.
 I’ve been responsible.
-I’ve done what I’m supposed to do.
-I’ve tried to be good.”
+I’ve done what I’m supposed to do.”

 The wheel turns.

-He thinks of all the moments when life did not reward merit: the layoffs, the diagnoses, the betrayals, the accidents, the timing that ruined a plan at the last second.
+They think of all the moments when life did not reward merit: layoffs, diagnoses, betrayals, accidents, timing that ruined a plan at the last second.

-He realizes he has been living with a secret contract in his chest: If I do everything right, nothing bad will happen to me.
+The secret contract in their chest is revealed: If I do everything right, nothing bad will happen to me.

 I will do what I can.
 And I will release what I cannot.